With as far as my documented family tree stretches back into American history, I knew someone probably owned slaves.

 Your names are worth remembering.

 Genealogy Jen’s Challenge of the Week – Every family tree has shade.
 Some branches are shadier than others.
 Cast some light.
-Look through any primary source genealogy documents and copies you may have for your ancestors.
-Look for any named slaves you can set free.
+Look through any genealogy documents you may have for your ancestors.
+Search for any named slaves you can set free.